JTM152769/Design-Pattern-Library-In-Java/Creational/Singleton/README.md

 ## Implementation
 * Make Sure that there is only one instance : restrict construction - make constructor private and let class manage its instance.
 * Provide a global point of access : a static method to get the sole instance.

+### Implementation Example
+* Logging to a common file
+  * Using separate instance classes
+  * Using a Singleton for performance reason
+  * Introducing locking
+  * Introducing double-check locking
+  * Introducing lazy instantiation via statics

+* Execution Modes
+  * Single-threaded
+  * Multi-threaded

 ## Example
 ```java